a-b-street/abstreet/book/src/dev/README.md

 Graphics:

 - `game`: the GUI and main gameplay
-- `ezgui`: a GUI and 2D OpenGL rendering library, using glium + winit + glutin
+- `widgetry`: a GUI and 2D OpenGL rendering library, using glium + winit + glutin

 Common utilities: